SFDO-Tooling/CumulusCI/docs/features.rst

 Automatic Install, Upgrade, or Uninstall/Install
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 When the ``update_dependencies`` task runs, it first retrieves a list of all managed packages in the target org and creates a list of the installed packages and their version numbers.
-With the example cumulusci.yml shown above, the following will happen depending on if npe01 is currently installed:
+With the example cumulusci.yml shown above, the following will happen, depending on whether npe01 is currently installed:

 * If npe01 is not installed, npe01 version 3.6 is installed
 * If the org already has npe01 version 3.6 installed then nothing will be done